KacperOldz/javaExercices/README.md

 20. Comparator<>
 - An interface used to define a comparison function, allowing objects to be sorted or compared based on specific criteria

+21. mapToPrimitive
+- methods are efficient alternatives to their counterpart methods in Stream API, tailored specifically for primitive data types to avoid the overhead of boxing and unboxing
 ## Definitions

 ### 1.Threads